Introduction

 - The visual playground for one-off images and request prototyping.

-- The CLI for local workflows, docs refreshes, and batch jobs.
+- The CLI for local workflows, docs refreshes, watch mode, and batch jobs.

 - The REST API for product integrations and automated generation.

-These docs focus on the product contract: request shapes, workflows, outputs, and operational behavior.
-Internal rendering details are intentionally not documented because they are not required to use the product well.
+These docs focus on request shapes, workflows, outputs, and operational behavior.
+Internal rendering details can change as long as the public API contract stays stable.

 Core concepts